jundalisay/sp/content/en/research/diogenes/lives/chapter-15.md

 Not by the manly spear in open fight,
 But by the treachery of a faithless friend.

-And after that he died of taking a draught of aconite, as Eumelus says in the fifth book of his Histories, at the age of seventy years.
-And the same author says that he was thirty years old when he first became acquainted with Plato.
+Eumelus says in book 5 of his Histories that Aristotle:
+- died at 70 years old taking a draught of aconite
+- was 30 years old when he first became acquainted with Plato

 But this is a mistake of his, for he did only live in reality sixty-three years, and he was seventeen years old when he first attached himself to Plato.

-And the hymn in honour of Hermias is as follows:—
+The hymn in honour of Hermias is as follows:

 O Virtue, won by earnest strife,
 And holding out the noblest prize
 That ever gilded earthly life,